 The video intro should be kept strictly under 5 seconds to keep viewers engaged.
 Statistics show that intros longer than 25 seconds decrease viewer rates by 50%, as they are more likely to click off or skip before the actual content has even commenced.
 That’s why a veteran channel like Funny or Die has an intro that lasts a swift 2.3 seconds.

 That’s why after bingeing a few episodes on Netflix, they allow you to skip the opening credits.
 Viewers can do this on YouTube now too, with the new ‘skip 10 seconds’ feature.

-To get viewers to recognize your brand, all intros should include your key brand elements.
-Most of the time, it’s your brand name, tagline, logo, signature colors, or fonts.
+To get viewers to recognise your brand, all intros should include your key brand elements.
+Most of the time, it’s your brand name, tagline, logo, signature colours, or fonts.
 Consistency is key in creating a memorable intro.

 Over time, this branding information will become associated with the content you post on YouTube.
 Brand recognition is built on signature elements and the meaning you infuse into these elements as you slowly build up your brand with content.
 Take the video essay series It’s Lit! with Lindsay Ellis, for example.
 It’s about the books and the visuals are styled like paper craft.
 Naturally, the intro looks like this: